wangraying/sglang/docs/benchmark/benchmark.md

 1. For Generated-Shared-Prefix dataset, enabling radix cache can significantly improve output throughput and decrease TTFT latency.
 For other datasets, this performance improvement may not be as obvious.
-This is expected since enabling radix cache allows for sharing common prefixes among requests.
+This is expected since enabling radix cache allows for sharing common prefix among requests.
 For Generated-Shared-Prefix dataset, consecutive requests within each sequence group share a long common system prompt, and this will greatly decrease computation when radix cache is enabled.
 2. Enabling radix cache could also lead to a higher ITL, we attribute it to the overhead of maintaining the prefix